 After Academic Admission: What's Next?

-You will receive an email from the International Admissions Coordinator about using an online system called “iStart” to provide financial documentation and other information needed to process immigration documents: Form I-20.
+You will receive an email from ISSS with instructions to log in to “iStart” to submit your I-20 request or verify your lawful presence in the U.S. You must provide financial documentation and other information needed to process immigration documents.
 Learn about iStart.

 Please be aware:

 - All newly admitted students receive an international admissions hold until ISSS's review is complete and immigration documents are issued.

 - You cannot register for classes until the hold is removed.

 - The speed of submitting financial documentation is up to you; however, ISSS recommends submitting your documents as soon as possible to allow adequate time for the visa application process.